beamer-bridge/beamer/docs/source/whitepaper.rst

 In any case, once she received tokens on rollup B, Alice can ignore the rest of the protocol and enjoy her bridged tokens!

-If her request cannot be fulfilled by liquidity providers (e.g. amount too high, rollups sequencers offline for some time, ...), the `validity period` argument she specified will determine for how long the request will remain open.
-After this period, the request can no longer be filled and she can withdraw her locked tokens on rollup A.
+If her request cannot be fulfilled by liquidity providers (e.g. amount too high, rollups sequencers offline for some time, ...), the `validity period` argument she specified will determine for how long the request will remain open on rollup A. After this period, the request can no longer be filled and she can withdraw her locked tokens.

 Second concern: claim and challenge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~